 Week 9: Technology, Democracy, and Elections

-Election Day is next week!
+Election Day is coming up!
 Let’s spend a class talking about some of the ways technology is affecting our elections, and what law can or should do about it.
 (Reminder: Election Day also means no class next week!
 I’d say “go vote,” but you probably shouldn’t do so in person if you can help it.
 So go mail in your ballot!)

 - Samuel Wooley, We’re Fighting Fake News AI Bots by Using More AI.
 That’s a Mistake., Tech.
 Rev. (Jan.
 8 2020) (7 pgs)